exoscale/lingo/README.md

   a nicely formated message)

 * `exoscale.lingo/explain-str`: same as exoscale.lingo/explain but
-  returns a string instead of printing)
+  returns a string instead of printing

-`exoscale.lingo/explain-data` is the most important one (the others are based on it)
+`exoscale.lingo/explain-data` is the most important one really

 It will take a spec, a value and potentially options and return clojure.spec explain-data for it with extra fields added.